 The following list of factors could increase your chances of qualifying for the program but are not guaranteed:

 - Earn significantly less than the average income level for the county in which you’re applying.
 The majority of the people granted housing vouchers are in the lowest income bracket.
-Income limits for 2017 vary by county and household size; check with your desired housing authority for confirmed limits to see if you qualify for low-income housing.
+Income limits for 2017 vary by county and household size; check with your desired housing authority for confirmed limits.
 Income limits for Larimer County can be found through Housing Catalyst.

 - Have young children in the household